vishaldpatel/jobstats/README.md

 will begin to load.
 It takes some time initially, but then you should be able to filter with ease.

+7/24/2019:
+- We now have enough data to start drawing stuff.

+Next step for data:
+- Jobs from multiple years.
+- We will want to lazyload this based on demand.

 --------------------------------------

 7/22/2019: